IntegratedSalad/LocalChat/debug_notes.md

 **We don't need to compile *anything* from mDNSPosix.**
 **mDNSResponder daemon, and mDNSResponderHelper are installed system-wide.**
-**And, we don't have to link it with the libdns_sd.dylib, only *libSystem.B.dylib***
+**And, we don't have to link it with the libdns_sd.dylib, only *libSystem.B.dylib*** **libSystem.B.dylib has symbols found in dns_sd.h** When we look at otool -L /usr/bin/dns-sd, we can see that it has only one shared library - *libSystem.B.dylib*.